saf-dmitry/taskpaper-mode/README.md

         - To create a tag, type "@" followed by the tag's name.
             Tags can have a value in parentheses after the name.

-TaskPaper file format is fairly simple:
+The file format is fairly simple:

  - Files are expected to use the UTF-8 encoding and use `\n` to separate lines.